canonical/charming-actions/release-charm/README.md

 None

 ### Limitations
-- Doesn't work with charm that support multiple bases
+- Doesn't work with charm that are built on multiple bases
 - The origin channel must be in the format of `track/risk` for parsing the charmcraft status output.
 - Only works for charm.
 It does not support releasing bundles.
 - Does not support charm with channel branches as it would mess up the charmcraft status output.